+Piero Golia (b.1974, Italy)

-Piero Golia b.
-1974, Naples, Italy Lives and works in Los Angeles, US Piero Golia's work is renowned for its unpredictability-his artworks and actions, though seemingly spontaneous, emerge from a meticulous process of trial and error.
-Known for his ability to surprise and captivate, Golia presents the unimaginable through works that range in scale from monumental architectural forms to nearly invisible, intangible ones.
-He often builds upon the remnants of previous projects or life-events, creating a continuous chain of interconnected experiences.
-Storytelling is fundamental to his work.
-As audiences follow along, the embedded narratives invite them to "suspend their disbelief."
-When they accept the impossible, the result can ignite chain reactions that have the power to shift perceptions.
-Golia represented Italy in the 2013 Venice Biennial and was a finalist at Premio Italia at Museo MaXXI in Rome in 2010.
-He won a Graham Foundation Award in 2024, a California Arts Council Grant in 2021 and in 2021 was a finalist for a Joan Mitchell Grant.
-His work has been exhibited at major international museums, including the Los Angeles County Museum of Art, Los Angeles, US; Stedelijk Museum, Amsterdam, Netherlands; MoMA-PS1, New York, US; Kunsthaus, Baselland, Switzerland; The Nasher Sculpture Center, Dallas, US; Yuz Museum, Shanghai, China; Moderna Museet, Stockholm, Sweden; and the Museum of Contemporary Art, Los Angeles, US.
-His work is represented in renown public collections, including the Hammer Museum and the Los Angeles County Museum of Art in Los Angeles, the Stedelijk Museum in Amsterdam, the Nasher Sculpture Center in Dallas, Museo Jumex in Mexico, among othersa is currently working on a 3 year project at Villa Borghese in Rome, which opened in early October.
+Piero Golia is a sculpture of situations known for his ability to surprise and delight audiences with his uncanny ability to present the impossible.
+His works, which sometimes take on physical form at an architectural scale and other times remain immaterial, serve as statements that aim to push boundaries in art.
+His eclectic and unpredictable practice utilizes a range of mediums and methods to ignite chain reactions that have the power to shift our perception.

+Golia represented Italy in the 2013 Venice Biennial, was a finalist at Premio Italia at MaXXI in Rome and has been exhibited at major international museums, including the Los Angeles County Museum of Art, Los Angeles, US; Stedelijk Museum, Amsterdam, Netherlands; MoMA PS1, New York, US; Kunsthaus, Baselland, Switzerland; The Nasher Sculpture Center, Dallas, US; Yuz Museum, Shanghai, China; Moderna Museet, Stockholm, Sweden; and the Museum of Contemporary Art, Los Angeles, US.
+Golia is currently working on a 3 year project at Villa Borghese in Rome, which opened in early October.

+Wang Xingyun (b.1997, China)

-Wang Xingyun b.
-1997, Beijing, China Lives and works in New York, US Wang Xingyun approaches paper, as others might use paint or pastel, not merely as a surface but as an active material to be reprocessed, recycled, and transformed.
+Wang Xingyun approaches paper, as others might use paint or pastel, not merely as a surface but as an active material to be reprocessed, recycled, and transformed.
 Using pigment, glue, sanders, and various tools, she manipulates multiple layers of paper, fusing, breaking, and reshaping them into textured forms.
 These layers, once complete, become new surfaces for further exploration, revealing intricate flows and tensions-liquefied, hardened, twisted, and intertwined.
 Wang Xingyun likes to push her works until they can go no further.

-In "Shake Rattle Roll Shine," the artist recycles what she calls "failed" paintings, working them further and transforming them into delicate paper houses suspended on elastic thread.
+In "Shake Rattle Roll Shine," the artist recycles what she calls "failed" paintings, working

+Address 20-2, Chekengwu, Yuhang District, Hangzhou, China them further and transforming them into delicate paper houses suspended on elastic thread.
 Trembling with motion, these paper homes vibrate in response to the presence of viewers entering the exhibition space.

-Xingyun Wang's recent exhibitions include solo show "Glitch" at BROWNIE Project gallery, Shanghai, China (2024); "The 4th Xinjiang International Arts Biennale" at Xinjiang Museum, Xinjiang, China (2024); "Propagation: Suspended Roots" at Studio 9D, Chelsea, New York (2024); "Home is You, Right Now" at Ruby/Dakota Gallery, New York, New York (2024); "A Journey From the Center of the Earth" at Shanghai Bund Art Center, Shanghai, China(2024); "Jianghu: The Discrete Center" at ZIAN Gallery, Hangzhou, China (2024); "Surfacing" at 54 Stone St, New York NY (2023); "Thank God Every Day That the Whole House Did Not Burn Down" at Hunter College, NY, NY (2023); "A Peek Behind the Curtain" at Bob's Gallery, Brooklyn, NY (2023); and "Forbidden Fruit" at Piano Craft Gallery, Boston, MA (2021).
+Xingyun Wang's recent exhibitions include solo show "Glitch" at BROWNIE Project gallery, Shanghai, China (2024); "The 4th Xinjiang International Arts Biennale" at Xinjiang Museum, Xinjiang, China (2024); "Propagation: Suspended Roots" at Studio 9D, Chelsea, New York (2024); "Home is You, Right Now" at Ruby/Dakota Gallery, New York, New York (2024); "A Journey From the Center of the Earth" at Shanghai Bund Art Center, Shanghai, China (2024); "Jianghu: The Discrete Center" at ZIAN Gallery, Hangzhou, China (2024); "Surfacing" at 54 Stone St, New York NY (2023); "Thank God Every Day That the Whole House Did Not Burn Down" at Hunter College, NY, NY (2023); "A Peek Behind the Curtain" at Bob's Gallery, Brooklyn, NY (2023); "Terrible Terrible" at 205 Hudson Gallery, NY, NY (2023); "Pulp" at Pierogi Gallery, Brooklyn, NY (2022); and "Forbidden Fruit" at Piano Craft Gallery, Boston, MA (2021).
 Wang studied at Bard College and received her BFA at SUNY Purchase (2021).
-She is in her final year of the MFA program at Hunter College in NewYork City.
+She is in her final year of the MFA program at Hunter College in New York City.